spencertipping/ni/doc/ni_by_example_2.md

 (END)
 ```

+One final note; by the ordering of the data, it may appear that the fact that `ni` is self-modifying and the fact that it is a quine are separate; or that the self-modifying power of `ni` makes it a quine.
+In fact, the opposite is true; it is because `ni` is a quine that allows it to be self-modifying.

 ##SSH, Containers, and Horizontal Scaling

 We've covered why `ni` can be indirectly executed on the same machine using the identity `$ ni ...` == `$ ni //ni | perl - ...`.
-The natural next steps are to explore indirect execution of `ni` scripts on virtual machines; on machines you control via `ssh`; and on multiple cores in the same machien.
+The natural next steps are to explore indirect execution of `ni` scripts on virtual machines and on machines you control via `ssh`.
+While horizontal scaling (running a process on multiple cores) has nothing to do with the indirect execution in containerized operations, it has functional and semantic similarity with these other operators in this section.

 ####`C`: execute in a container

 Running in containers requires that Docker be installed on your machine.
 It is easy to install from [here](https://www.docker.com/).

 Running containers can be especially useful to take advantage of better OS-dependent utilities.
 For example, Mac OS X's `sort` is painfully slow compared to Ubuntu's.
 If you are developing on a Mac, there will be a noticeable performance change using `$ ni n1E7 g` vs `$ ni n1E7 Cubuntu[g]`.

-Containers are also useful for testing the portability of your code.

 ####`s`: execute over `ssh`